hampusborgos/rme/README.md

 Bugs
 ======

-Have found a bug?
+Have you found a bug?
 Please create an issue in our [bug tracker](https://github.com/hjnilsson/rme/issues)

 Other Applications
 ==========